-How to draw easy or simple rangoli without dots
+How to draw easy or simple rangoli without dots for our home

 (For simple rangoli with dots please go to